 Today I’m sharing my review of the Luka duffel bag from CALPAK.

 When this bag arrived, I audibly gasped.
 I’d been drooling over it on Instagram for months, and it’s even more gorgeous in person.
-I used it on a weekend trip earlier this month and felt so glamorous.

 I’m breaking down all of the details on this bag today.